kelscahill/cahillscreative/wp-content/plugins/threewp-broadcast/readme.txt

 * <a href="https://broadcast.plainviewplugins.com/addon/local-files/">Local Files</a> automatically copies local files to each blog and updates the links in the content.
 * <a href="https://broadcast.plainviewplugins.com/addon/local-links/">Local Links</a> automatically updates links to local posts on each child blog.
 * <a href="https://broadcast.plainviewplugins.com/addon/no-new-terms/">No New Terms</a> prevents taxonomy terms from being created on child blogs.
+* <a href="https://broadcast.plainviewplugins.com/addon/parent-pull/">Parent Pull</a> allows content to be pulled from (parent) blogs.
 * <a href="https://broadcast.plainviewplugins.com/addon/per-blog-taxonomies/">Per Blog Taxonomies</a> allows individual control of specific taxonomies for each child post.
 * <a href="https://broadcast.plainviewplugins.com/addon/permalinks/">Permalinks</a> provides more precise control of permalinks for both parents and children.
 * <a href="https://broadcast.plainviewplugins.com/addon/protect-child-properties/">Protect Child Properties</a> prevents various properties of child posts from being overwritten.